juuni26/ResponsiveWebsite-NoLibrary-pure/README.md

 **Note**

 all this stuff belong to me, created 05-01-2020 . <br>
-if you want to use it, dm me at twitter @akarda26 . dont be a thief when u can be a friend!
+if you want to use it personally, dm me at twitter @akarda26 . dont be a thief when u can be a friend!